Giuseppe Parvis

 In

-provided him with a pass which allowed him to enter places of great
+provided him with a pass which allowed him to enter places and monuments that were not open to the public, thus the doors of the most significant and beautiful

 buildings in Cairo were opened to him, including the Museum of Arab Art,